aniketrajnish/aniketrajnish.github.io/src/content/collider-optimizer-unity.md

 * Adjust the `optimizationFactor` to control the amount of optimzation you need.
 * Choose the mesh style to be _Soft, Hard or both_.
 * **Warning:** Choosing the "Fast" mode would likely lead to errors, Precise mode is recommended for most of the meshes.
-* You can run the performance comparision test on your machine by cloning the project and going to the `Mesh Collider Optimization Test` scene in Unity.
+* Run the performance comparision test on your machine by cloning the project & going to the `Mesh Collider Optimization Test` scene in Unity.

 ## Updates
-**v004**
 * Added the functionality to save and load the optimized colliders as assets.
 * Fixed the refresh bug.
 <center>